April 8, 2026

-To rank better in your local area you will need to pay special attention to your SEO basics: Google Business Profile, structured data annotations, local citations and backlink profile.
-Read on to find out more about each of these areas and how to address them.
+To rank better in your local area, you will need to pay special attention to your SEO basics: Google Business Profile, structured data annotations, local citations, and backlink profile.

 In this blog, we explore the essentials of local Search Engine Optimisation (SEO) to help you rank better in your area.
 But first, let’s get a clearer understanding of what local SEO is, and who it is relevant for.